dotnet/AspNetCore.Docs/aspnet/fundamentals/static-files.rst

 =========================
 By `Tom Archer`_

 Static files, which include HTML files, CSS files, image files, and JavaScript files, are assets that the app will serve directly to clients.
-In this article, we'll cover the following topics as they relate to ASP.NET 5 and static files.
+In this article, we'll cover the following topics as they relate to ASP.NET Core 1.0 and static files.

 In this article:
   - `Serving static files`_